razvanxpop/romanian-fake-news-detection/README.md

-# romanian-fake-news-detection
-Fake news detection for Romanian Language &amp; Dataset Analysis
+# A Comparative Analysis of Text Representation Methods for Romanian Fake News Detection

 ## Thesis Paper and Presentation